Real Lives, Real Listening books

 Introduction to the series

-The Real Lives, Real Listening series is an exciting new approach to training our students in listening.
-It is designed series to reflect the latest academic theories on the importance of authentic listening in language acquisition.
+The Real Lives, Real Listening series is an exciting new approach to training our students to listen more effectively.
+It is designed to reflect the latest academic theories on the importance of authentic listening in language acquisition.
 The series also reflects our new awareness of the huge differences between spoken and written English raised by recent research on spoken English corpora.

-Unlike the listening passages typically found in coursebooks, each passage in RLRL is 100% unscripted.
+Unlike the listening passages typically found in most ELT coursebooks, where scripted listening passages read out by actors in a recording studio are used to introduce new grammatical structures and lexis, each recording in the Real Lives, Real Listening books is 100% unscripted and recorded in a real-life situation with background noise.
 This means that students are exposed to the features of authentic spoken English which they encounter outside the classroom and generally find so daunting.
-These features include assimilation, elision, hesitations, false starts, redundancy and, of course, colloquial expressions.
+These features include assimilation, elision, weak forms, hesitations, false starts, redundancy and, of course, colloquial expressions.

-The first three listening passages in each book are accompanied by a large number of exercises which the teacher can select from, depending on their students’ needs.
-In addition to standard, non-threatening listening comprehension exercises, there are listening exercises on minimal pairs, sentence stress, intonation patterns, etc. These are followed by language development exercises which reinforce the lexis found in the passage.
+The first three listening passages in each section (My Family, A Typical Day and A Place I Know Well) are accompanied by a large number of exercises which the teacher can select from, depending on their students’ needs.
+In addition to standard, non-threatening listening comprehension exercises, there are listening training exercises focusing on minimal pairs, weak forms, linking, sentence stress, intonation patterns, etc. These are followed by language development exercises which reinforce the lexis found in the passage.

-The final two listening passages are for revision purposes.
+The final two listening passages in each section for revision purposes.
 Here the speakers recycle naturally the lexis and grammar found in the previous three passages.

-There is a transcript at the end of each unit, together with a useful glossary in the Teacher’s Book.
+There is a full transcript at the end of each unit, together with a useful glossary which has been written especially to help inexperienced and non-native ELT teachers.

 BACK TO TOP